 Since section 8 companies are a form of a non-profit organization, they can avail several tax exemptions, especially the donors who contribute to such companies.
 Hence, under Section 80G of the Income Tax Act, 1961, the donors can claim the tax benefit against the donation they have made to the company.

 Separate legal entity

 Just like other business entities, a section 8 company is a separate legal entity and stands distinct from its members.
-Further, the company also has perpetual existence.
+Further, the company also has a perpetual existence.